Now is the Time to Buy!

 Timing the Market is Unreliable

-Housing has always been a cyclical business, with it's ups and downs.
+Housing has always been a cyclical business, with its ups and downs.
 As surely as the market has slowed today, it will start picking up speed again.
-Potential home buyers who try to "time the market" in hopes of buying at the trough are likely to lose out.
+Potential homebuyers who try to "time the market" in hopes of buying at the trough are likely to lose out.
 Here's why: Just as no one can accurately predict the peaks and valleys of the stock market, the same holds true for housing.
-Fence- sitters waiting for the absolute best deal could end up literally waiting for years, and most likely their guess on market timing would be wrong.
+Fence-sitters waiting for the absolute best deal could end up literally waiting for years, and most likely their guess on market timing would be wrong.
 Meanwhile, those who buy now will have a home they can call their own and reap the long-term gains of home price appreciation.
-For example, those who purchased homes in early 1990's during the last big economic and housing downturn came out as big winners.
+For example, those who purchased homes in the early 1990s during the last big economic and housing downturn came out as big winners.
 The median price of a new home in 1991 was $120,000.
 In 2007, it was $247,300 - more than double in price.

 Advantages of Homeownership

 Buying a home is the largest investment most families will ever make and homeownership is the single largest creator of wealth for Americans.
-It allows families to build financial security as the equity in their home increases.
-As home owners repay their mortgages, their debt declines, while overall wealth and equity in the home grow.
+It allows families to build financial security as the equity in their homes increases.
+As homeowners repay their mortgages, their debt declines, while overall wealth and equity in the home grow.

 Although local housing markets periodically adjust according to overall economic conditions, over the long term, real estate has consistently appreciated, and we appear to be approaching the bottom of the current downswing.
 The rate at which home values have been declining is slowing down.
 Once we turn the corner, home values will start edging up and the long-term outlook is very promising.